The Scholarship System

 It isn’t uncommon for students to struggle when it comes to making a college decision.
 After all, it’s a big commitment and plays a substantial role in how their future will play out.

 If your child is torn between two schools, a double deposit gives them an opportunity to secure their place at more than one institution.
-Then, they can gather more information and make a final selection before the school year begins.
+Then, they can gather more information about other colleges and make a final selection before the school year begins.

 When Financial Aid and Tuition Aren’t Fully Settled